beeware/toga/docs/reference/api/hardware/geolocation.rst

 :any:`Geolocation.has_background_permission`; you can request to permission using :any:`Geolocation.request_background_permission()`

-The calls to request either permission *can* be invoked from a synchronous context (i.e., a non ``async`` method); however, they are non-blocking when used in this way.
+The calls to request permissions *can* be invoked from a synchronous context (i.e., a non ``async`` method); however, they are non-blocking when used in this way.
 Invoking a method like :any:`Geolocation.request_permission()` will start the process of requesting permission, but will return *immediately*, without waiting for the user's response.
 This allows an app to *request* permissions as part of the startup process, prior to using the geolocation APIs, without blocking the rest of app startup.

 Toga will confirm whether the app has been granted permission to use geolocation services before invoking any geolocation API.
-If permission has not yet been granted, the platform *may* request access at the time of the first geolocation request; however, this is not guaranteed to be the behavior on all platforms.
+If permission has not yet been granted, or if permission has been denied by the user, a :any:`PermissionError` will be raised.

 To continuously track location, add an ``on_change`` handler to the geolocation service, then call :any:`Geolocation.start()`.
 The handler will be invoked whenever a new